impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- **New Figure 12** demonstrating the effect of the truncation parameter k on canary optimization loss.
 We additionally show show that even k=2 achieves near-perfect detectability (Reviewer VkF8, Q3)
 	- **Detailed scalability discussion** explaining how rematerialization and truncation provide practical knobs for memory-time trade-offs (Reviewers 5zJV and VkF8)
 	- #### 3.
 Clarified Positioning and Methodology
-	- **Input-space vs. weight-space canaries**: We clarified that prior optimization-based work (Maddock et al., Nasr et al.) operates in weight-space (federated learning, canary gradients), while OptiFluence generates input-space canaries enabling architecture-agnostic, transferable third-party auditing—a fundamentally different threat model and deployment context.
+	- **Input-space vs. weight-space canaries**: We clarified that prior optimization-based work (Maddock et al., Nasr et al.) threat models ()in weight-space (federated learning, canary gradients), while OptiFluence generates input-space canaries enabling architecture-agnostic, transferable third-party auditing—a fundamentally different threat model and deployment context.
 	- **"Exact gradients" terminology**: We explained this refers to our unrolled baseline using complete computational graphs via automatic differentiation.
 ReMat trades memory for time without sacrificing gradient accuracy, while TBPTT provides a tunable approximation that empirically maintains effectiveness.
 	- **Relationship to adversarial examples**: We emphasized Table 1 already shows adversarial examples perform poorly (0.45% vs. our 99.8%).
 Our derivation yields adversarial-like gradients with **negative sign**: canaries must remain sensitive during training, unlike adversarial examples designed for robustness.
 	- **Overfitting concerns**: Since our goal is the tightest possible privacy lower bound, maximizing detectability under the strongest principled attack (derived from Neyman-Pearson optimality) is appropriate by definition.